elieobeid7/strings-parser/readme.md

 ## How to use it?

-it's almost done, please check main.py, once done, I'll add all the details. analyzePHP.py still needs some fixing.
+please check main.py, once done, I'll add all the details soon.

 ## Why did you do such architecture?
 One class and functions?